algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 Make sure to read the [functional specifications](/documents/functional/functional_specification_documentation.md) before reading this document, it will provide you useful information about what we aim to do for this project, as the functional is more focused on the "What" and the technical is more focused on the "How".

 ---

-# 1 - Introduction
+# Introduction

-## 1.1 - Overview
+## Overview

-The objective of this project is to create a virtual processor and an interpreter for a customized assembly language.
+The objective of this project is to create a virtual processor that runs customized assembly language.
 By using C standard libraries, the main aim is to develop a concise assembly language and construct a C program interpreter that can execute and validate assembly code.
 This solution is specifically designed for educational purposes and software developers who are keen on delving into low-level programming and processor emulation.
 The stakeholders of this project are on one side ALGOSUP, a international software development school, which gave us this project and 8 weeks to bring it to fruition, and on the other the Team 2 of ALGOSUP.

-## 1.2 - Glossary
+## Glossary

 | Term | Definition |
 | ---- | ---------- |